 Fulltone Custom Shop MDV-3

-- Has an integrated expression pedal, so you can control how much/how little of the effect you use with your feet.
+- Integrated expression pedal, so you can control how much/how little of the effect you use with your feet.

-- There’s an extra switch to shift between vintage and modern sounds.
+- An extra switch to shift between vintage and modern sounds.

-- There’s a flashing LED so you can keep track of the speed of your vibe effect even on a dark, smoky stage.
+- Flashing LEDs so you can keep track of the speed of your vibe effect even on a dark, smoky stage.

 - It’s pretty expensive.

 - The placement of the on/off switch can make it easy to accidentally turn off the expression pedal while you’re using it.